 Ireland, Republic of

-Tthe government has started a process to introduce plain packaging.
+The tobacco industry launched a strong misinformation campaign after the government started a process to introduce plain packaging.
 Read our article.

 Along with Mozambique, Tanzania, Zambia and Zimbabwe: tobacco-producing countries that will be quick to react to the report of the FCTC Article 17&18 working group on sustainable alternatives to tobacco production.